Sheffield Corporation Tramways

 Summary

-Following the take-over of the Sheffield Tramways Company, the corporation issued all horsecar staff with single-breasted uniform jackets with six buttons and upright collars; the latter certainly bore insignia of some kind, more than likely an employee number.
-Caps were in a kepi-style with a stiff glossy peak, and bore a cap badge of individual system initials — 'S C T' — very probably in brass.
+Following the take-over of the Sheffield Tramways Company, the corporation issued all horsecar staff with single-breasted uniform jackets with six buttons and stand-up collars; the latter certainly bore insignia of some kind, more than likely an employee number.
+Caps were in a kepi style with a stiff horizontal peak style; they bore a cap badge of individual system initials — 'S C T' — very probably in brass.

-Staff working the new electric services wore the same jackets, the collars of which carried an employee number (on both sides) in individual brass numerals, but prefixed with a grade letter — either 'M' or 'C' — for 'Motorman' and 'Conductor', respectively.
-Caps were still in a kepi-style, but now bore a large cap badge comprising the municipal arms within a wreath, all above a ribbon containing 'CORPN TRAMWAYS'.
+Staff working the new electric services wore the same jackets, the collars of which carried an employee number (on both sides) in individual brass numerals, but prefixed with a grade letter — either 'M' or 'C' — for 'motorman' and 'conductor', respectively.
+The caps were by this time of the drooping-peak variety; they bore a large cap badge comprising the municipal arms within a wreath, all above a ribbon containing 'CORPN TRAMWAYS'.
 These exist in both brass and nickel (see below), with the latter possibly being the preserve of inspectors, though this is pure speculation.
-At some point in the early Edwardian era, a gradual change was made to double-breasted jackets with four pairs of buttons and lapels.
-Caps appear to have been changed in the mid-to-late Edwardian era to a more modern military style with a tensioned crown (top), the large cap badge being superseded by a simpler unmarked municipal arms device (see below).
-Although subtle alterations were made to the style of the jacket over the course of the ensuing decades, it essentially remained the same right through to closure, though a switch to 'Sheffield Corporation Transport' insignia following the re-naming of the undertaking in 1936.
+At some point in the early-Edwardian era, a gradual change was made to double-breasted jackets with four pairs of buttons and lapels.
+Caps appear to have been changed in the mid-to-late Edwardian era to a more modern peaked type with a tensioned crown (top), the large cap badge being superseded by a simpler unmarked municipal-device badge (see below).
+Although subtle alterations were made to the style of the jacket over the course of the ensuing decades, it essentially remained the same right through to closure, though a switch was very probably made to 'Sheffield Corporation Transport' insignia following the re-naming of the undertaking in 1936.
 The 'Transport' insignia were almost certainly nickel initially, but were eventually switched to chrome.

 Tramcar staff were also issued with double-breasted greatcoats with five pairs of buttons and high fold-over collars; these carried the same insignia as the jackets worn underneath.
 Once again, apart from the switch to chrome insignia, the overcoats appear to have remained the same — stylistically — right through to 1960, save for the addition of epaulettes in later years.

-Several examples of 'Sheffield Corporation Tramways' brass and blue enamel shield-shaped badges have survived, which on the face of it would appear to be employee number badges; however, there is no photographic evidence whatsoever to indicate why or indeed how these were worn.
+Several examples of 'Sheffield Corporation Tramways' brass and blue enamel shield-shaped badges have survived, which on the face of it would appear to be employee number badges; however, there is no photographic evidence whatsoever to indicate why, when or indeed how these were worn.

 In the early days of electric services, inspectors were issued with double-breasted jackets with four pairs of buttons (possibly five including those hidden by the collars), which somewhat surprisingly, were unmarked (see photo below).
 The jackets had two waist pockets (with flap closures) a slit breast pocket and lapels; the upper part of the latter (the collars) bore the grade — 'Inspector' — along with an employee number, both embroidered.
 The jacket sleeves bore a chevron of a finer material than the main jacket, probably a decorative embellishment reflecting the wearer's senior grade.
-Caps were in a kepi style and carried the same 'CORPN TRAMWAYS' cap badge as those worn by tramcar staff, but possibly nickel rather than brass.
+Caps were of the drooping-peak type; they carried the same 'CORPN TRAMWAYS' cap badge as those worn by tramcar staff, but possibly nickel rather than brass.

-At some point, probably in the early Edwardian era, a switch was made to a more traditional style of 'tramway' inspector's uniform, comprising a single-breasted jacket with slit breast pockets, hidden buttons (or an hook and eye affair) and upright collars; the latter probably bore Inspector in embroidered script lettering.
-The jackets (including the slit breast pockets) were edged in a finer material than the main jacket, and the sleeves were possibly embellished with a chevron of the same material.
+At some point, probably in the early-Edwardian era, a switch was made to a more traditional style of tramway inspector's uniform, comprising a single-breasted jacket with slit breast pockets, hidden buttons (or more likely an hook and eye affair) and stand-up collars; the latter probably bore 'Inspector' in embroidered script lettering.
+The jackets (including the slit breast pockets) were edged in a finer material than the main body, and the sleeves were possibly embellished with a chevron of the same material.
 These jackets were eventually superseded by a more modern uniform with lapels, though photographic evidence remains elusive.
-It seems likely that caps were changed from kepis to a military style with tensioned crown (top) in the Edwardian era (at the same time as they were introduced for tramcar staff), along with the cap badge, which was switched to the simpler design.
+It seems likely that the caps were changed from the drooping-peak type to peaked type with a tensioned crown (top) in the Edwardian era (at the same time as they were introduced for tramcar staff), along with the cap badge, which was switched to the simpler municipal-device design.
 Inspectors appear to have been issued with the same style of greatcoat as the tramcar staff, though presumably with different collar insignia.

 In common with the majority of UK tramways systems, Sheffield employed significant numbers of female staff during the Great War (almost 50%) to replace men lost to the armed services.
 These ladies were issued with long, blue, single-breasted tailored jackets with four buttons, two waist and two breast pockets (with button closures), lapels and a waist belt (with button fastening).
-The upper lapels (collars) carried an employee number in small metal numerals (almost certainly brass), which unlike their male counterparts, did not bear a grade prefix.
-Hats took the form of straw bonnets (for summer use) with a cockaded hat band, upon which the standard municipal arms badge was carried (see below).
-Outside summer, the ladies were issued with dark-coloured waterproof bonnets with a narrow brim; these probably bore the same cap badge as the straw bonnets.
-The ladies were also issued with long, single-breasted topcoats with five buttons and high, fold-over collars; the latter bore the employee's number in small individual numerals (again probably brass).
+The collars carried an employee number in small metal numerals (almost certainly brass), which unlike their male counterparts, did not bear a grade prefix.
+Hats took the form of straw bonnets (for summer use) with a cockaded hat band, upon which the standard municipal-device badge was carried (see below).
+For winter wear, the ladies were provided with dark-coloured waterproof bonnets with a narrow brim; these probably bore the same cap badge as the straw bonnets.
+The Sheffield ladies were also issued with long, single-breasted topcoats with five buttons and high, fold-over collars; the latter bore the employee's number in small individual numerals (again probably brass).

 For a history of Sheffield's tramways, see: 'Sheffield Corporation Tramways: an illustrated history' by K Gandy; Sheffield City Libraries (1985).